da-penguin-guy/Virgil/Overview.md

 ` "sendingDevice" ` Is a string stating the dante name of the device sending the message.
 All messages should have this unless the device is not Dante, such as a  computer running controller software.

-` "recivingDevice" ` Is a string stating the dante name of the device reciveing the message.
+` "receivingDevice" ` Is a string stating the dante name of the device receiving the message.
 All messages should have this unless they are multicast, such as Status Updates

 ` "messages" ` is an array containing all of the messages being sent.